bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/n/NominalThickness_2V0Kb8wcj4deqtoweJZ0L9/Documentation.md

-Specifies the nominal total thickness of the membrane (including all layers)
+Specifies the nominal total thickness of the membrane (including all layers).